Textile Art That Breathes Life Into Your Space

 On the Other Side Series 72x72 inches

 Held in the collection of the Coral Springs Museum of Art, Florida.
-Previously exhibited in the Nocturnes art show at FATVillage – The Projects, curated by Leah Brown and Peter Symons, Fort Lauderdale, and at the Coral Springs Museum of Art, Coral Springs, Florida.
+Previously exhibited in the Nocturnes art show at FATVillage – The Projects, curated by Leah Brown and Peter Symons, Fort Lauderdale, and at the Coral Springs Museum of Art, Florida.

 On the Other Side Series 72x72 inches